-- 9 1 When possible, the Scrutineer will not carry out any marshalling duties. - No one under 16 years of age is allowed to marshal.
-9.2 - Marshals must wear high visibility reflective vests or jackets, these are to be worn not only when marshalling but also when you are on the rostrum driving. - Marshals to be advised to wear stout shoes or boots and wear heavy duty gloves, safety glasses, and their own high visibility reflective vest\u00edjacket.

-If a car's engine has stopped, the car must be taken off the track, the marshal is allowed 3 pulls in attempting to restart the engine and that is all.
-If the car does not start, he 94 - 9.5 must return to marshalling immediately, no other fixes or repairs are allowed to be performed. - Whilst marshalling drivers are reminded that there should be no smoking, use of mobile phones or cameras trackside.
-Anyone seen not following these rules will incur a penalty of the loss of FTQ in qualification, or a 3 lap penalty in their final.
-9.6 - In the first instance the driver shall marshal the post associated with their race number unless instructed by the race director or referee.
-9.7
+- 9.1 When possible, the Scrutineer will not carry out any marshalling duties. - 9.2 No one under 14 years of age is allowed to marshal and the racer must provide a suitable replacement marshal (e.g. parent) who is a BRCA member.
+Racers aged 14-15 may marshal subject to parental consent is given to the race director and both the BRCA Steward of the event and Race director deem the racer competent enough to undertake marshalling duties.
+If not, a suitable replacement marshal must be nominated. - 9.3 Marshals must wear high visibility reflective vests or jackets, these are to be worn not only when marshalling but also when you are on the rostrum driving. - 9.4 Marshals to be advised to wear stout shoes or boots and wear heavy duty gloves, safety glasses, and their own high visibility reflective vest\ackstacket. - 9.5 If a car's engine has stopped, the car must be taken off the track, the marshal is allowed 3 pulls in attempting to restart the engine and that is all.
+If the car does not start, he must return to marshalling immediately, no other fixes or repairs are allowed to be performed. - 9.6 Whilst marshalling drivers are reminded that there should be no smoking, use of mobile phones or cameras trackside.
+Anyone seen not following these rules will incur a penalty of the loss of FTQ in qualification, or a 3 lap penalty in their final. - 9.7 In the first instance the driver shall marshal the post associated with their race number unless instructed by the race director or referee.

-TRACK SIDE REPAIRS 10
+10 TRACK SIDE REPAIRS

 - 10.1 No vehicle should be worked on track side after the attempted three pulls trying to restart them.
-Electric starters are not permitted on the track, pits and pitting areas only. - 10.2 If the vehicle does not restart, it is the driver's responsibility to recover their vehicle and in doing so they must not take their radio transmitter onto the track, it must be left within the Parc fermé/ rostrum area whilst recovering there vehicle and brought back to the pit table for repair. - If your vehicle has been taken out of the track area for repair during your heat then it should be returned to your designated Parc fermé slot to ensure no unfair advantage is gained from additional pit time during your designated marshalling period.
-10.3 - 10.4 Any vehicle returning to the track should do so from the pit lane and exiting such device in the track direction of the meeting.
-Any one not adhering to this rule will be penalised by the Race Director
+Electric starters are not permitted on the track, pits and pitting areas only. - 10.2 If the vehicle does not restart, it is the driver's responsibility to recover their vehicle and in doing so they must not take their radio transmitter onto the track, it must be left within the Parc fermé/ rostrum area whilst recovering there vehicle and brought back to the pit table for repair. - 10.3 If your vehicle has been taken out of the track area for repair during your heat then it should be returned to your designated Parc fermé slot to ensure no unfair advantage is gained from additional pit time during your designated marshalling period. - Any vehicle returning to the track should do so from the pit lane and exiting such device in the track direction of the meeting.
+Any one not adhering to this rule will be penalised by the Race Director.

-PARC FERMÉ & MARSHALLING 11
+11 PARC FERMÉ & MARSHALLING